 To IDC Directions, big data has already gone mainstream.

 Big data is undeniably becoming more wide-spread as it continues to grow.
-Part of the reason for that is because many things are fueling big data, but what’s interesting is that big data, in return, is driving cognitive computing growth.
+Part of the reason for that is because many things are fueling the columns and rows that make up big data, but what’s interesting is that big data, in return, is driving cognitive computing growth.

 Carl Olofson, IDC research vice president for databases and data tools, reiterated at the IDC Directions 2016 conference that NoSQL technology is just as influential in big data trends.
 TechTarget reporter Jack Vaughan writes “they are not replacing existing relational apps.
 Instead they are ushering in new apps with a new class of functionality – one very much aligned with emerging Web and mobile operations.”